 Digital Creative Room

-Wiesbaden, Germanyfluxguide developed a digital art education concept for the Reinhard Ernst Museum, from the didactic preparation to the actual implementation of the room.
-The result is the so-called creative room, in which visitors can discover abstract art for themselves with 6 different games.
+Wiesbaden, GermanyWe developed a digital art education concept for the new Reinhard Ernst Museum in Wiesbaden, from the didactic preparation to the actual realisation of the space.
+The result is the colour laboratory, a digital creative space in which children and young people can playfully discover abstract art at six stations.

-fluxguide developed a digital art education concept for the Reinhard Ernst Museum, from the didactic preparation to the actual implementation of the room.
-The result is the so-called creative room, in which visitors can discover abstract art for themselves with 6 different games.
+We developed a digital art education concept for the new Reinhard Ernst Museum in Wiesbaden, from the didactic preparation to the actual realisation of the space.
+The result is the colour laboratory, a digital creative space in which children and young people can playfully discover abstract art at six stations.

 Game “Gesture”